Tankless Hot Water Heaters vs Traditional: Find Your Perfect System

 What's the difference between gas and electric tankless water heaters?

-- Gas tankless water heaters deliver higher flow rates and work better for larger households with simultaneous hot water needs.
+Gas tankless water heaters deliver higher flow rates and work better for larger households with simultaneous hot water needs.
+Electric tankless water heaters offer quieter operation, simpler installation, and zero emissions.
+Both provide endless hot water on demand.

 Are tankless water heaters good for large families?